amanjpro/zahak/README.md

 Zahak is in the [CCRL Blitz ratings](https://ccrl.chessdom.com/ccrl/404/).
 He is also listed in [Rebel's Gambit rating (i.e.
 GRL)](http://rebel13.nl/grl-40-2.html), in time control 40 moves in 2 minutes.
+__Please Note__ that GRL tests the engiens with their default hash size, which means it doesn't really represent the actual strength/weakness of the engines in the list.
 As of version 4.0, Zahak is also listed on [CEGT 40/4 Rating List](http://www.cegt.net/blitz.htm).